TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 107/Psalms 107.4.md

 ---

-They wandered in the wilderness in a desert way; They found no city of habitation.
+They wandered in the wilderness in a desert way.
+They found no city to live in.